JMendes1995/py_heideltime/README.md

 ## Supported languages

 ### Standalone
-This github package is prepared to work with the following languages: English, Portuguese, Spanish, German, Dutch, Italian, French.
+This GitHub package is prepared to work with the following languages: English, Portuguese, Spanish, German, Dutch, Italian, French.

-To use py_heideltime with other languages proceed as follows:
+To use `py_heideltime` with other languages proceed as follows:

   - Download from [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) the parameter files
-  - gunzip < Downloaded file >
+  - `gunzip <downloaded_file>`
-  - Copy the extracted file to the module folder /py_heideltime/HeidelTime/TreeTagger< your system >/lib/
+  - Copy the extracted file to the module folder `/py_heideltime/HeidelTime/TreeTagger<your_system>/lib/`

 ## Publications

-Please cite the appropriate paper when using py_heideltime.
+Please cite the appropriate paper when using `py_heideltime`.
 In general, this would be:

 Strötgen, Gertz: Multilingual and Cross-domain Temporal Tagging.
 Language Resources and Evaluation, 2013. [pdf](https://link.springer.com/article/10.1007%2Fs10579-012-9179-y) [bibtex](https://dbs.ifi.uni-heidelberg.de/files/Team/jannik/publications/stroetgen_bib.html#LREjournal2013)